juzorey/AAK-TeleScience-Test-Project/README.md

 5. [Contact](#contact)

 ## Introduction
-Used React.js, Django RestFramwork and React ApexCharts to create funnel chart of your country's population For the requiements of the best test, I used best practices with Api, State Handling, Race Control, Throttling, Class Based Views, Data Fixtures and Optimization
+Used React.js, Django RestFramwork and React ApexCharts to create funnel chart of country's population For the reuire of the best test, I used best practices with Api, State Handling, Race Control, Throttling, Class Based Views, Data Fixtures and Optimization
 - The ports are open to all so you may view the rest framework and call from any port

- - For the rquierments of this project, I  didn't implement redux, react-query or axios since it would've added unnecesary omplexity for a project that had less than 10 states and a small dataset project
+ - For the requirements of this project, I  didn't implement redux or react-query or axios since it would've added unnecesary complexity for a project that had less than 10 states and a small dataset
- - Neccesarliy  for scaliblity would use redux, react-query, axios, django authentication, django signals, django businesslogic seperation, django permissions, django security keys image
+ - necessarily for scaliblity, I would use redux or react-query, axios, django authentication, django signals, django businesslogic seperation, django permissions, django security keys